Los Angeles Probation Violation Attorney

 The goal of informal probation is rehabilitation.
 This is achieved by ensuring that you don’t commit any more crimes while serving your probation term.
 Informal probation is a way for the state to hold you to a higher standard of scrutiny.
 Any violation during your informal probation term can be used against you in court.

 Formal probation, also referred to as felony probation, is reserved for more serious convictions.
 The duration of formal probation is the same as informal probation, up to five years, but during that time you are required to report to a probation officer.
 The judge determines how often you are required to report, but it’s typically once a month.
 The probation officer is responsible for administering drug tests and knowing your whereabouts during your probation term.

 The consequences for violating formal probation are typically severe and include a state prison sentence.
 Violating a probation term, either formal or informal, can be achieved through a myriad of actions.
 These actions include, failure to adhere to any condition the judge imposed or committing a new crime, either a felony or a misdemeanor.

 If you are concerned that you have not met the requirements of your probation, either formal or informal, and are facing increased sentencing then it’s important to seek counsel.
 A skilled criminal defense attorney can help you through your probation violation hearing and convince the court to not impose any additional charges.

 If you have successfully completed your probation term, either formal or informal, and want to clear your record of the offense, then it is important to utilize a criminal defense attorney.
 Expungement is a way to have your case dismissed in place of a guilty plea.
-For more information on the expungement process look at this article.
+For more information on expunging your conviction, look at our Expungement Article.

 FREE Probation Violation Case Review